 Lindsay received a Guggenheim Fellowship (2010) for “CARBON” - a hybrid process synthesizing photography and drawing.
 “CARBON” harnesses the language of high resolution scientific imaging to render ambiguous the micro and the vast, the organic and the digital, the real and the alien.
 CARBON is presented as photographs, and as large scale moving visuals which are altered through sensor feedback and modulation to create subtly responsive situations where the viewer becomes aware the art knows it is being watched.
 “CARBON IV” was shown at the LED LAB NYC (2014.)
 The CARBON monograph was published by Minor Matters Books (2016) with forwards by Lyle Rexer and Dr. Jill Tarter.

-Recent lectures: "Anthropocentric?" for RISD's Department of Digital + Media, “Setting Out" at ApexArt and "Destination Unknown: Aliens, Art and Consensual Reality” at Rhodes House, for the 2014 class of Rhodes’ Scholars, and ‘Conversations on Media Culture and Practice’ at CalArts Center for Integrated Media.
-Lindsay has presented at Moogfest, the California Academy of Sciences, Stanford’s Department of Art and Art History, 100 Year Starship Symposium (DARPA), USC’s “Visions + Voices” performance series, Ear to the Earth, SwissNex, the American Museum of Natural History, Mountain Film, The School of Visual Arts, Pratt School of Art and Design, the Open Center NYC, IDEA CITY, and at The Hat Creek Observatory for SETI.
+Recent lectures include: "Aliens: Us/Them" at Sónar 2018, "The CLOUD: a collaborative trajectory" at Chronus Art Center Shanghai.
+Grey Area Festival / San Francisco, Central Academy of Art, Hangzhou, "Anthropocentric?" for RISD's Department of Digital + Media, “Setting Out" at ApexArt, “Conversations on Media Culture and Practice” at CalArts Center for Integrated Media and "Destination Unknown: Aliens, Art and Consensual Reality” for the Rhodes’ Scholars in Oxford.
+Lindsay has presented at Moogfest, the California Academy of Sciences, Stanford’s Department of Art and Art History, 100 Year Starship Symposium (DARPA), USC’s “Visions + Voices” performance series, Ear to the Earth, SwissNex, Gray Area, the American Museum of Natural History, Mountain Film, The School of Visual Arts, Pratt School of Art and Design, the Open Center NYC, IDEA CITY, University of Akron's SYNAPSE series, and at The Hat Creek Observatory for SETI.

 The author of seven books of photographs, Lindsay has published with Aperture, Little Brown, Minor Matters and Chelsea Green.
 His work has appeared in numerous international magazines including the New York Times Magazine, Blind Spot, Aperture, Natural History, Gastronomica, Audubon, Parabola, Orion, and GEO.
+Lindsay’s work has been profiled by WIRED, Motherboard, ARTonAIR.org, Viralnet, NPR and CNN International.
 He’s also worked with many of Japan’s leading publications.
-Lindsay’s work has been profiled by WIRED, Motherboard, ARTonAIR.org, Viralnet, NPR and CNN International.